-Research expenditures and development expenditure that do not meet the criteria in (b) above are recognised as expenses as incurred.
-Development costs previously recognised as expenses are not recognised as assets in a subsequent period.
+Research expenditure and development expenditure that do not meet the criteria in (b) above are recognised as an expense as incurred.
+Development costs previously recognised as an expense are not recognised as an asset in a subsequent period.

-(d) Customer contract
+(d) Customer contracts

-Customer contract acquired in a business combination is recognised at fair value at the acquisition date.
-It has a finite useful life and is subsequently carried at cost less accumulated amortisation and impairment losses.
+Customer contracts acquired in a business combination are recognised at fair value at the acquisition date.
+They have a finite useful life and are subsequently carried at cost less accumulated amortisation and impairment losses.